-To grasp what is at stake in these highly emotive accusations and counteraccusations, one needs to understand what intellectual property really is.
+To grasp what is at stake, one needs to understand what intellectual property really is.
 "Intellectual property refers to creations of the mind: inventions; literary and artistic works; and symbols, names and images used in commerce," according to the World Intellectual Property Organization, an intergovernmental body set up to promote the protection of IP worldwide.

 That means if a person or a company comes up with a new idea or product, or a process that offers a new way of doing something, then they are granted an exclusive right over the use of their creation for a certain period of time.
 IP rights are generally enforced by granting patents, trademarks and copyrights to the originators of innovative ideas.